brklntmhwk/npkb/README.md

 - Schedule and task management
 	- Managing them on your smartphone or tablet is much more handy
+	- A lot of useful calendar and To-do apps available now
+- Mind map and other visualization
+	- The same reason as above (e.g., iPad)
+	- Personally, I love using iPad when creating a mind map or visualizing any ideas or thoughts

 ## Version Management
 The version of this vault is managed with [Git](https://git-scm.com/), which enables you to sync and share your vault among multiple devices and machines.